-The U.S. Surgeon General’s Report on Mental Health, Culture, Race and Ethnicity, published in 2001, provided a strong voice in acknowledging the strong influence of culture on the mental health beliefs and practices of ethnic minorities.
-The report also provided a framework for understanding the disparities in need, access, utilization and availability of mental health services among AAPIs, highlighted below.
+The U.S. Surgeon General’s Report on Mental Health, Culture, Race and Ethnicity provided a strong voice in acknowledging the strong influence of culture on the mental health beliefs and practices of ethnic minorities.
+The report also provided a framework for understanding the disparities in need, access, utilization, and availability of mental health services among Asian Americans and Pacific Islanders (AAPIs), highlighted below.
 Highlights include:

-High rates of distress caused by trauma associated with political and economic turmoil (e.g., Vietnamese, Cambodian, Laotian and Hmong refugees); and
+High rates of distress caused by trauma associated with political and economic turmoil (e.g., Vietnamese, Cambodian, Laotian and Hmong refugees)

 Diversity in presentation and expression of psychological and psychiatric distress among AAPIs (e.g., somatization of symptoms)

-Older Asian American women have the highest suicide rate of all women over age 65 in the U.S. In 2005, the suicide rate for that group was 1.6 times greater than it was in the white population.
 As a largely immigrant and refugee population, Asian Americans face economic and language barriers that prevent them from accessing health care and make them more vulnerable to advanced depression and other mental health disorders.
-Stress related to immigration and acculturation may also be a factor in developing depression.
-For example, suicide rates are higher for foreign-born Asian Americans than for those who are American-born.

-Mental health among AAPIs is often difficult to assess due to the overlap of a number of factors such as the model minority myth, underrepresentation of AAPIs in epidemiological studies, mind-body conceptualization and role of racial discrimination, to name a few.
-However, among all ethnicities, AAPIs tend to be the least likely to seek mental health services because of a variety of factors such as stigma, cultural impact of shame, language barriers, etc. Many studies suggest, however, that AAPIs have comparable rates of psychological distress to the general population.
-Little is also known about the mental health needs of AAPI youth but studies suggest that there are higher rates of depression, anxiety and suicide among this group.
+Furthermore, mental health among AAPIs is often difficult to assess due to the overlap of a number of factors, such as the model minority myth, underrepresentation of AAPIs in epidemiological studies, mind-body conceptualization, and racial discrimination.
+However, many studies suggest AAPIs have comparable rates of psychological distress to the general population.
+Little is also known about the mental health needs of AAPI youth, but studies suggest that there are higher rates of depression, anxiety, and suicide among this group.
 Generational differences and conflict regarding family values and beliefs often cause additional strain, stress and anxiety problems for AAPI youth.